AiursoftWeb/MoongladePure/README.md

 ### Advanced setup

-Moonglade supports scaling out.
+MoongladePure supports scaling out.
 You can deploy multiple MoongladePure instances to serve your users.

 ![Moonglade-scale-out](./assets/arch.png)